cherryisaac/Snake-Game/README.md

 - There is a scoreboard at the top left that lets you know how many apples you've collected in total so far
 - When the snake goes out of bounds or runs out of time (dependent on difficulty) or runs into itself Game Over text/a game over sequence will be shown to the user
-- The option to restart or return to the main menu when player goes to the game over screen
+- The option to restart or return to the main menu when player goes to the game over screen (Enter key = Retry button, Shift key = Main Menu button)
 - Settings menu allows the player to change the snake's color, snake's speed, grid color, bg color, toggle music, choose difficulty

 Bugs:
-- Music does not loop...sometimes
-- "Pause" word can be triggered with pause button after game over screen
-- If retry & main menu buttons are both clicked within seconds of each other than the buttons will disappear
+- If the retry & main menu buttons are both clicked within seconds of each other than the buttons will disappear leaving the player stuck at the Game Over Screen

 Future features I would like to implement:
 - A high score tracker to keep track of the highest score so far or of the top 5 highest scores made for each mode